-This book is intended for anyone who wants a general overview of z/VM and its major facilities.
-It also provides information for those who need to evaluate the capabilities of this z/VM release and determine the resources necessary to install and run it.
+This book is intended for anyone who wants a general overview of z/VM V5R1 and its major facilities.
+It also provides information for those who need to evaluate the capabilities of z/VM V5R1 and determine the resources necessary to install and run it.